Rent out your car for money

 Formerly known as Drivy, Getaround estimates that you can earn up to £400 a month renting out your car on its platform.

-However, your vehicle must have been registered after the 1st January 2013 and have fewer than 130,000 miles on the clock.
+However, your vehicle must be less than 12 years old at time of listing and have fewer than 130,000 miles on the clock.

 For contactless, remote renting, owners can sign up for Getaround Connect.
 This involves Getaround installing a small box in your car that allows renters to unlock the vehicle with their phone.